The New York Times made headlines by suing OpenAI this year, but the case against AI isn't so black and white

 This completely fabricated information isn't just an inconvenient AI blunder.
 It may cause serious harm to readers who believe they're getting information from a trustworthy source.
 As the lawsuits claim, this can also damage newspapers' reputations if unsuspecting readers don't realize they're getting a recommendation or story that's completely made up.

 To make matters even more complicated, these lawsuits also raise the issue of lost revenue.
 It's no secret that newspapers rely on paid subscriptions to stay in business.
 AI models can give readers access to text from copyrighted news articles without paying for access to that content.
-So, the New York Times and the other news outlets joining it in the 2024 lawsuit claim they are owed compensation for OpenAI's use of their content.
+So, the news outlets involved in these lawsuits claim they are owed compensation for OpenAI's use of their content.

 What all of this amounts to is a question of accountability.
 Can AI companies profit off of content they weren't authorized to use?
 Are they responsible for the damage done when their algorithms generate false or misleading content?